BuvinJT/distbuilder/docs/ConfigClasses.md

 to your software.
 Using a wrapper, you could launch a "companion application" along side the primary target.
 You could start a background service, or open help documentation...
 The possiblities are really boundless.

+Note: On Windows and Linux desktops (e.g. Ubuntu) for a gui application with shortcuts,
+the "built-in wrapper" features (`workingDir`, `isElevated`, `envVars`, `args`) maybe used in combinatoin with a custom `wrapperScript`, as those options are applied via the shortcut launching the script OR the executable.
+On **macOS**, however, if using a custom script, you will have to **manully** include these other features in that script, as the way they are applied automatically by distibuilder is through the generation of one.
+If doing this, the easiest approach maybe to first use the built-ins without the custom script, and then duplicate the pertinent parts in your own.
+Alternately, you could programmatically manipluate the `wrapperScript` attribute referrencing an [ExecutableScript](LowLevel.md#executablescript) generated for you by this class upon it's construction or upon a call to `refresh()`.

 Constructor: